⦁ Remove all tags from dress along with stickers from shoes and tags from veil, shoes, garter and jewelry

 ⦁ Pack an emergency kit.
 Recommendations: Stain removal pen, small scissors, mini sewing kit, hairspray, safety pins, bobby pins, q-tips, band aids, deodorant, makeup remover, aspirin

-⦁ Double check the timeline that hair and make-up is set to be completed.
-I recommend adding 30 minutes as a buffer to whatever your hair and make-up artists have estimated.
+⦁ I recommend adding 15-30 minutes as a buffer to whatever time your hair and make-up artists estimate finishing.

 ⦁ Don’t get dehydrated or hangry because you forgot to eat or drink enough water throughout the day.
 Pack energy bars and bottled waters.